Intertwining diffusions and wave equations: On various old and new examples

-\begin{proof} It is known that the function $s(r)=-r^{2-m}$ is a scale function for a Bessel process $Y$ of dimension $m$.
-We refer to chapter XI in \cite{RY} for the definitions and proofs.
-It follows that $R:=s(Y)$ is a Markov process, which is a local martingale.
-Let $h=\tau \circ s^{-1}$.
-Since $\tau$ is harmonic with respect to the generator of $Y$, the process $h(R)$ is a local martingale.
-Applying It\^{o}'s formula, we see that this is only possible if $h''\equiv 0$.
-In other words, $h$ must be affine on $(-\infty,0)$.
-The proposition readily follows. \end{proof}
+\textbf{Proof.} {The regularity conditions on $\Lambda$ allow us to conclude that $\tau$ is harmonic for $\frac{m-1}{2r}\,\partial_r + \frac{1}{2}\,\partial_{rr}$ (see Theorem \ref{thm:htrans} and its proof).
+The proposition now follows from the remark at the bottom of p.
+303 in \cite{RY} and the formulas for scale functions of Bessel processes in Section XI.1 of \cite{RY}.} \ep

-\begin{rmk} It is clear that the proof of Proposition \ref{prop:cons} can be generalized to a generic one-dimensional diffusion process instead of a Bessel process.
-All possible harmonic functions with respect to its generator are then given by affine transformations of the scale function of the process.
-For more details on scale functions we refer the reader to Chapter VII, Section 3 in \cite{RY}. \end{rmk}
+\begin{rmk} The statement and the proof of Proposition \ref{prop:cons} readily extend to any one-dimensional diffusion instead of a Bessel process.
+All possible harmonic functions with respect to its generator are then given by affine transformations of a scale function of the process.
+For more details on scale functions we refer the reader to Section VII.3 in \cite{RY}. \end{rmk}